|Admissions Deadlines:||Fall - December 1|

 4The program director may waive the consulting requirement based on written documentation of prior equivalent coursework or relevant work experience.
 Waiver of the consulting requirement increases the total required number of elective credits proportionally.

 - Program options: Students may choose either curriculum Plan A or curriculum Plan B for the Doctor of Philosophy degree in the field of epidemiology.

 - Graduate credit requirement: 72 graduate credits are required.

 - Prerequisites: Review official program guide for minimum prerequisite requirements for admission.

 - Transfer credit policy: Up to 24 credits from an applicable master's program may be approved to be transferred to the doctoral program.
-Transferred courses must have received a grade of B or above and earned at an accredited institution.
+Credits must have been earned from an accredited institution with a grade point average of B or better.